Anchorage Digital Selects Modern Treasury to Power Money Movement Infrastructure.Learn more →

 Follow us

-A ledger (also called a general ledger, accounting ledger, or financial ledger) is a record-keeping system for a company’s financial transaction data.
+A ledger is a record-keeping system for a company’s financial transaction data.
 A ledger is a central source of truth, between all financial data sources and destinations.
-Ledgers can exist as physical books, if a company’s accounting is done by-hand, or, more commonly, exist as digital records.

 A ledger provides a record of each debit and credit transaction across the lifespan of a company.
-Each transaction within the ledger is also known as a “journal entry.”
+Each transaction within the ledger is also known as an “entry.”

 What are the key components of a Ledger?